What is Hydraulic Cement Used For?

 Hydraulic cement is a common material used in the construction industry.
 It’s a type of cement that works like mortar – it creates a waterproof seal and sets incredibly fast.
 Contractors commonly use it for crack repair in basements and foundations.

-But as great as hydraulic cement is for plugging cracks and water leaks, its quick dry time makes it unsuitable for most other applications.
+Hydraulic cement is for plugging cracks and water leaks, but its quick dry time makes it unsuitable for most other applications.

-If you’re considering hydraulic cement for a construction project, here’s what you should know.
+Here’s what you should know if you’re considering hydraulic cement for a construction project

 What is Hydraulic Cement?